IN OKLAHOMA, IT PAYS TO LOOK UP!

 DID YOU KNOW?

-In our tornado simulator, you can experience an F-1 tornado; the weakest on the Fugita scale which rates the intensity of a tornado.
-Can you imagine an F-5 tornado with sixteen times the energy?
+In our tornado simulator, you can experience an F-1 tornado; the weakest on the Enhanced Fujita (EF) scale which rates the intensity of a tornado.
+Can you imagine an EF-5 tornado with sixteen times the energy?
 Can you begin to comprehend the true power of Mother Nature!